 - ‘Working in a factory was the most boring job I ever had’

 A) Almost + verb/ everyone/ everything/ anyone/ anybody / nobody (it can also be used as an adverb+verb to mean ‘nearly’)

 2. I almost broke the cup. (adverb+verb)

 3. Almost nobody spoke to the new employee.

 4. Almost everything he said made no sense.

-5. My car almost ran out of petrol, luckily i found a petrol station. (as an adverb)
+5. My car almost ran out of petrol, luckily I found a petrol station. (adverb+ phrasal verb)

-1. Almost all enviromental problems are caused by human activity.
+1. Almost all environmental problems are caused by human activity.